someengineering/fixinventory/plugins/cleanup_aws_vpcs/README.md

 # resoto-plugin-cleanup_aws_vpcs
-AWS VPC Cleanup Plugin for Cloudkeeper
+AWS VPC Cleanup Plugin for resoto

 This plugin marks all VPC dependencies for cleanup.
 The VPC must have been previously marked for cleanup by another cleanup plugin.